-A. Verify that field measurements are as indicated on shop drawings.
+Verify that field measurements are as indicated on shop drawings.
+A.

-- A. Provide three year warranty. - B. Warranty: Include coverage for complete system for failure to meet specified requirements.
+- A. Provide three year warranty. - Warranty: Include coverage for complete system for failure to meet specified requirements. Β.

-- A. Storefront System
+A. Storefront System

-- 1. Manko 2450 series, Door series 150 H Wide Style.
+- 1. Manko - 2450 series, Door series 150 H Wide Style with mullions as shown on drawings.
 All windows to have sub-sill, head and jamb receptors.

-- 2. Other acceptable manufacturers offering equivalent Products.

-- a.
-Kawneer.

-- b.
-Amarlite.

-- c.
-EFCO.

-- 3. Substitutions: Under provisions of the General Requirements.
+2. - Other acceptable manufacturers offering equivalent Products. - Kawneer. a. - b.
+Amarlite. - EFCO. c. - 3.
+Substitutions: Under provisions of the General Requirements.